team-arnold/nosh/README.md

                 git clone git@github.com:team-arnold/test.git
                 nano README.md

-* Add that and write a funny commit message and push it like its hot!
+* Add that and write a funny commit message and push it like it's hot!

 ### Installation on a project already vagrantified